 - Learning disabilities is a general term which refers to a heterogeneous group of disorders manifested by significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning or mathematical ability.

-In addition, it relies on the Diagnostic and Statistical Manual of Mental Health Disorders IV-TR (2000) to provide the standard framework for the diagnosis of a learning disability:
+In addition, it relies on the Diagnostic and Statistical Manual of Mental Health Disorders 5 to provide the standard framework for the diagnosis of a learning disability:

-- Learning Disorders are diagnosed when the individuals achievement on an individually administered, standardized tests in reading, mathematics, or written expression is substantially below that expected for age, schooling and level of intelligence.
+- Learning Disorders are diagnosed when the individuals achievement on an individually administered, standardized tests in reading, mathematics, or written expression is substantially below that expected for age..

-- Learning problems significantly interfere with academic achievement or activities of daily living that require reading, mathematical or writing skills.
+- Learning problems significantly interfere with academic or occupational performance.

 Alternative diagnostic determinants are also considered and may include discrepancies within specific achievement areas, an intra-cognitive pattern of discrepancy, and information processing discrepancies.
 Identifying a discrepancy alone, however, is not sufficient to warrant the diagnosis of a learning disability.
 Data must clearly demonstrate that a student has one or more functional limitations in the academic setting AND that these limitations require accommodation in order for the student to achieve equal access.
 In addition, documentation may guide the process of determining additional, appropriate services if requested by the student or recommended by the McBurney staff.